-CELL PHONE USAGE & OTHER COMMUNICATION DEVICES (iPads, iPods, Watches, etc.) Families are expected to contact their child by calling the main office.
+CELL PHONE USAGE & OTHER COMMUNICATION DEVICES (iPads, iPods, Watches, etc.)

+Families are expected to contact their child by calling the main office.
 Student cell phones and personal devices are to be turned off and kept in the student's bag during the school day.
+If a student doesn't feel safe keeping their cell phone in their bag they may give it to their classroom teacher.
 Should the cell phone or device ring/sound/alarm during the day and be a distraction, it can be collected and kept in the office or teacher's desk for the student to collect before heading home.
-We ask that students keep their devices off and not use any of the features until they are off grounds.
+We ask that students keep their devices off and not use any of the features until they are off grounds or given permission by their teacher.
 If a student wears a watch with texting features, they will be expected to not use the device for communication between home and school during the school day.
-Reminder, all of these devices are considered "personal belongings" and the students are responsible for the item.
-The school is not held responsible for loss or damage.